Andrew Yang is intent on making a change and is not inclined to sit back and wait for another Presidential Election to begin the onest of his

 TBA

-Libertarian candidate 2020 odds are not available at top political sportsbooks at the moment, but that could change if Jo Jorgensen can somehow gain momentum.
-She is currently not invited to participate in the Presidential Debates, so it will be difficult for her to gain enough traction to make a splash in the Presidential election odds.
+Libertarian candidate 2024 odds are not available at top political sportsbooks at the moment, but that could change if their nominee can somehow gain momentum via the national political spotlight.
+Since Libertarian candidates are rarely invited to the Presidential Debates, it is difficult for their party to gain an edge at ballot boxes.

-In fact, Jorgensen’s chances of becoming the next President of the United States are less than candidates that are not currently running for election.
+In fact, the leading Libertarian candidate for POTUS’s chances of becoming the next President of the United States are typically much less than politicians and celebrities that are not currently running for election.
 That is because certain individuals have the potential to replace the current candidate in the case of an unforeseen dropout or death.

 Unlike other political parties, Libertarian Presidential candidates do not select their VP running mates.
 Instead, the Libertarian Vice Presidential candidate is selected during the Libertarian Primary process in a similar manner to how the Presidential candidate is chosen.